nuncamaria/nuncamaria/README.md

 After 3 years working as a graphic designer I discovered the world of web development and then I began to study on my own before deciding to do a Bootcamp.

-📚 I did a <b>Front-end Development ❤️</b> Bootcamp
+- 📚 I did a <b>Front-end Development ❤️</b> Bootcamp

-🌱 Working to become a pro in CSS, JavaScript and React
+- 🌱 Working to become a pro in CSS, JavaScript and React

-🖍️ Passionate about <b>UI / UX</b>
+- 🖍️ Passionate about <b>UI / UX</b>

-🔍 Exploring TypeScript and Angular
+- 🔍 Exploring TypeScript and Angular

-😄
+- 😄 Pronouns: She/Her

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=marialemon&show_icons=true&title_color=343434&icon_color=343434)